 J Frame Appendix Holster

 Carrying your Smith and Wesson J Frame AIWB has previously been a problem because J Frame Appendix Holsters were bulky and awkward.
 The Icon has rounded edges and a contour that fits perfectly in the natural pocket of the inner thigh.
 Adding a Foam Wedge to the Icon will make your J frame holster more concealable as it helps tip the muzzle out from the body.
 A foam wedge isn’t as necessary on an IWB revolver holster as the majority of the weight is in the cylinder that sits below the beltline.
-But the foam wedge will help with concealment.
+But the foam wedge may help with concealment.

 The Smith and Wesson 642 fits in the Icon Revolver Holster like a glove.
 As you can see above it’ll work with the Crimson Trace LG-405 grips.
 Unfortunately, our J Frame holster is not compatible with the Crimson Trace LG-350 Grips.
 The difference series of Smith and Wesson J frames vary slightly in size and the SW 642 is slightly narrower than the Scandium and Stainless models so the gun will have the most positive click out of all the models.